Pig-headed pig’s escapades cause owner to face citations

 Wallace says he got Leroy several months ago to replace a standard pig that grew too big.
 He says Leroy is clever and knows how to open the home’s gate when Wallace isn’t home.
 The pig also can open the refrigerator.

-The 7-month-old bovine is now at Columbia’s animal shelter.
+The 7-month-old swine is now at Columbia’s animal shelter.

 Information from: The State, http://www.thestate.com